CikhungTerapiTinggiBadan/Web-Monitoring-Mavis-KKI-2025/README.md

-# 🚤 Mavis Sengkuni - Monitoring Wahana Dashboard
+# 🚤 Mavis Sengkuni - Vehicle Monitoring Dashboard

-Mavis Sengkuni adalah aplikasi Monitoring Wahana atau Vehicle Monitoring System (VMS) berbasis web yang dikembangkan oleh tim **Mavis Universitas Negeri Yogyakarta**.
-Aplikasi ini dirancang untuk memantau pergerakan dan status wahana ASV (Autonomous Surface Vehicle) "Sengkuni" secara real-time menggunakan integrasi database Firebase.
+Mavis Sengkuni is a web-based Vehicle Monitoring System (VMS) application developed by the **Mavis Team from Yogyakarta State University (UNY)**.
+This application is designed to monitor the movement and status of the "Sengkuni" ASV (Autonomous Surface Vehicle) in real-time using Firebase database integration.

 ![Dashboard Screenshot](public/main.png)

-## Fitur Utama
+## Key Features

-* **Real-Time Telemetry Data:** Integrasi langsung dengan Firebase Realtime Database untuk menampilkan koordinat GPS, *Course Over Ground* (COG), dan kecepatan (KMH/Knot) secara instan.
+* **Real-Time Telemetry Data:** Direct integration with Firebase Realtime Database to instantly display GPS coordinates, *Course Over Ground* (COG), and speed (KMH/Knot).
-* **Peta Interaktif (MapLibre):** Visualisasi posisi wahana di peta dengan fitur:
+* **Interactive Map (MapLibre):** Visualization of the vehicle's position on a map featuring:
-    * **Trajectory Tracking:** Garis merah yang menunjukkan riwayat jalur yang telah dilalui.
+    * **Trajectory Tracking:** A red line indicating the history of the path traveled.
-    * **Heading & COG:** Indikator arah hadap wahana dan proyeksi arah gerak (garis kuning).
+    * **Heading & COG:** Indicators for the vehicle's heading and projected direction of motion (yellow line).
-    * **Dynamic Grid:** Grid dinamis pada peta untuk membantu estimasi jarak antar titik.
+    * **Dynamic Grid:** A dynamic grid on the map to assist in estimating distances between points.
-* **Sistem Monitoring Checkpoint:** Tabel log otomatis yang mencatat waktu, koordinat, dan kecepatan setiap kali wahana melewati titik checkpoint (1-13).
+* **Checkpoint Monitoring System:** An automated log table that records the time, coordinates, and speed every time the vehicle passes a checkpoint (1-13).
-* **Dual-Camera Capture:** Menampilkan hasil tangkapan gambar terbaru dari dua kamera (Surface & Underwater) dalam format Base64.
+* **Dual-Camera Capture:** Displays the latest image captures from two cameras (Surface & Underwater) in Base64 format.
-* **Lintasan Selector:** Fitur untuk memilih mode lintasan (A atau B) yang menyesuaikan orientasi navigasi pada dashboard.
+* **Track Selector:** A feature to select the track mode (A or B) which adjusts the navigation orientation on the dashboard.
-* **Livestream:** Video Livestream Embeded dari Youtube.com yang menampilkan POV dari wahana secara real-time.
+* **Livestream:** Embedded YouTube livestream video showing the real-time POV from the vehicle.

 ## Tech Stack